steven-gomez/secret-santa/README.md

 Gifts With Friends
 ============

-Set up a "Secret Santa" style gift exchange between remote friends through email.
+Set up a [Secret Santa](http://en.wikipedia.org/wiki/Secret_Santa)-style gift exchange between remote friends through email.
 When you can't draw names out of a hat, this is the next best solution.
 No need to enlist a third party to pick names.
+You can't trust them with the shopping secrets anyway.

 ### Table of Contents
 * [Configure](#configure)